 Shoji screens made of washi paper and cedar wood slide back to reveal a tsuboniwa—a private Japanese garden.
 Between the exterior and the interior is an engawa—an enclosed verandah that offers the perfect place to sit and appreciate nature.
 Many of the private gardens feature tsukubai—water basins that originated with Japanese tea ceremonies.

 Bathing is an age-old ritual in Japan.
 In the bath the Japanese not only wash their body, but cleanse their soul.
-At Shizuka Ryokan, you can enjoy a soak in the ensuite bath in your guestroom, followed by a spa or wellness treatment.
+At Shizuka Ryokan, you can enjoy your own Japanese style bathroom and a soak in its deep bath, followed by a spa or wellness treatment.

 You may dine in your guestroom or in the communal dining area.
-Four nights a week Shizuka Ryokan prepares traditional Japanese cuisine.
-Breakfast is served daily.
+Three nights a week, on Thursdays, Saturdays and Mondays, Shizuka Ryokan prepares traditional Japanese cuisine.
+A traditional Japanese breakfast is served daily.

 Come nightfall, the staff will replace the table and chairs in your room with futon bedding.
 Placed directly on the tatami matting, the futon is a centuries-old tradition of Japanese slumber.

 Time passes slowly at Shizuka Ryokan.